Freshwater Mussel Hatchery

 Our freshwater mussel propagation season has ended for 2023.
-We invite you to visit our Mussel Hatchery Exhibition and Aquatic Field Station at the Fairmount Water Works currently closed to the public, but please enjoy the Mighty Mussel Virtual Experience!
+We invite you to visit our Mussel Hatchery Exhibition and Aquatic Field Station at the Fairmount Water Works to learn about mussels, or alternatively, please enjoy the Mighty Mussel Virtual Experience!

 This project was made possible by generous support from The Pew Center for Arts & Heritage and the Philadelphia Water Department with additional support from The McLean Contributionship and the Pennsylvania Department of Conservation and Natural Resources.

 With the help of a multidisciplinary team of experts, this Aquatic Field Station is designed for scientific discovery and creative exploration and expression.
 Get ready to dive in!

 The Mussel Hatchery has been created to raise awareness about mussels and the vital need for revitalizing and protecting our freshwater systems for the health of all living things—including you and me.
 Our goal is to propagate new mussels and boost diminished populations in the Delaware River watershed.